 He said: “Youth for Equality strongly opposes the clause in the 124th Amendment Bill to grant 10 per cent reservation to poor Savarnas that says the reservation will apply to private educational institutions.
 This is absolutely wrong and will cause talented students to leave the country.
 The number of talented students going abroad will increase substantially and there will be a lack of talented students in the country.”

 With this clarification, it is now clear that the anti-OBC stand of Youth for Equality is intact.
 Its demand for reservation on economic basis has more to do with reducing the OBC quota than the interest of the poor Savarnas.
 It wants the 10 per cent quota for the so-called poor Savarnas to be carved out of the 27 per cent OBC quota.
-Now that the government had carved out 10 per cent seats for the poor Savarnas from those available to the General category, Youth for Equality fears that the OBCs are now free to demand reservation in proportion to their population.
+Now that the government had carved out 10 per cent seats for the poor Savarnas from those available to the General category, Youth for Equality fears that the OBCs will demand reservation in proportion to their population.

 [Forward Press is committed to raising the issues related to socially and culturally oppressed communities of India, such as the Other Backward Classes, Scheduled Tribes, Denotified Nomadic Tribes and Converted Minorities.
 ForwardPress.in is a bilingual (English-Hindi) website – we publish material in both Hindi and English so that it is accessible to readers countrywide.
 Writers and independent journalists can send in their articles in either Hindi or English.
 We invite experienced translators, too, to join us in this endeavour and volunteer their services.]